NHS Education for Scotland Logo

 If any of the reports are not satisfactory your FPD will make a decision at your ARCP.

 If the Foundation doctor has not satisfactorily completed one placement but has been making good progress in other respects, it may still be appropriate to confirm that they have met the requirements for progression.
+This decision will be at the discretion of the ARCP panel.

-Guidance from the UKFPO about the importance of the PSG can be found here
+Guidance on PSG can be found here

 PSG will usually be completed in block 2, however your supervisor may wish to create this in block 1.

-You will be asked to complete at least one further TAB to show improvement.
+If the TAB is not satisfactory you will be asked to complete at least one further TAB to show improvement.

 You may then be asked to complete an additional TAB in the third block if necessary.

-As a F1 you do not need to complete an annual SOAR declaration this is only applicable to F2 foundation doctors who hold full GMC registration.
+This is only applicable to F2 foundation doctors who hold full GMC registration.

-The Prescribing Safety Assessment (PSA) is a mandatory F1 ARCP requirement.
+Passing the Prescribing Safety Assessment (PSA) is a mandatory F1 ARCP requirement.

 Details of the different types of SLEs can be found in your Turas Training Portfolio.

+The 13 FPCs make up the 3 HLOs.
 There is no specific number of SLEs that need to be undertaken however you are required to provide enough evidence for each of the 13 FPCs and should use some SLEs for this purpose.

-e-Learning for Health (e-LfH) has produced a module about SLEs which can be completed on the e-LfH website
+Please see https://foundationprogramme.nhs.uk/curriculum/supervised-learning-events/ for information. e-Learning for Health (e-LfH) has produced a module about SLEs which can be completed on the e-LfH website

 End of Placement Report